roosterMAP/rmKit-docs/docs/source/uv.rst

 * ``Scale``: Pressing the scale buttons will scale the uv selection by the scale factor specified in the top right of the Scale GUI buttons.
 The first column is for scaling up, and the second column is for scaling down.
 The first row is for **UV** scaling, the second row is for **U** scaling, and the third is for **V** scaling.
 The two buttons on the bottom right are for flipping about **V** and **U** respectively.
 If an **Anchor** point is set, scaling is done relative to a point in the evaluated bounds.

 * ``Local Scale``: Holding down **Ctrl** will change the scale button style; this time with a yellow **L**.
-Pressing these will evaluate each selected uv-discontinuous element individually and move their separatly.
+Pressing these will evaluate each selected uv-discontinuous element individually and move their separately.
 If an **Anchor** point is set, scaling is done relative to a point in the evaluated bounds.

 Fit